QuantumQuadrate/CsPyController/README.md

 version of LabVIEW is necessary.
 To be able to edit the servers, a development version is necessary.
 All of the necessary installers for National Instruments software compatible with Windows 7 or Windows 10 systems can be found in the public folder of the lab's Hexagon server.
+A machine running the PXI server requires all of the dependencies whereas one only running the DDS server only needs the LabVIEW installation and the 845x drivers.
 If CsPy is the only LabVIEW dependency for your computer and you already have other development versions of LabVIEW installed, it is recommended to use the NI Package Manager to uninstall all previously installed dependencies prior to installing the CsPy dependencies.